 One of the great things about this sound bar is the resonant bass.
 With the high quality subwoofer, the YAS207 delivers audio that brings dialogue to the top without drowning every single line in sound effects.

-To connect to your TV, you can either use an optical cable for 4k or the HDMI arc cable for HDMI input.
+To connect the soundbar to your TV, you can either use an optical cable for 4k or the HDMI arc cable for HDMI input.
 We do recommend you use the HDMI ARC over the optical because it’s the easiest.

 For increased control, you can also use the free compatible app so you can tweak everything right from your couch.
-Still, you could also just use the included remote that comes with the Yamaha YAS-207.
+Still, you could also just use the included remote that comes with the YAS-207.

 You’ll find music streaming to be a breeze every time, particularly because this Yamaha soundbar uses built-in Bluetooth.
 This feature is present in other models as well, such as the Yamaha YAS-209.
 In our streaming tests, the audio remained high in quality all throughout.